-At the time the Chesapeake Bay TMDL ("Bay TMDL") was approved, the Reflecting Pool was discharging their pool water to the sanitary system, stormwater system, or the Tidal Basin with EPA approval.
+At the time the Chesapeake Bay TMDL ("Bay TMDL") was approved, the Reflecting Pool was discharging its pool water to the sanitary system, stormwater system, or the Tidal Basin with EPA approval.
 Therefore, during TMDL development, the flow from the Reflecting Pool was captured either in the MS4 and or CSO discharge, or captured in the margin of safety.
-EPA believes this facility is not expected to be significant source of TN and TP.
+EPA believes this facility is not expected to be significant source of TN and TP since the Pool water is either potable water or treated water from the Tidal Basin.
 Monitoring for TN and TP is included in the permit to verify this discharge does not contribute to any exceedances to the aggregate Bay TMDL WLA.

-Monitoring for these parameters will also inform future TMDL revisions and the District's Phase III WIPs.
+Monitoring for these parameters will also inform the District's Phase III WIPs.